ryankirkman/ryankirkman.github.com/_posts/2013-01-31-activity-based-authorization.md

   1. A mapping of roles to activities (usually in a database)
   2. A way of specifying which activities require authorization
-  3. A mechanism to authorize a user for a given activity assuming the above
+  3. A mechanism to AuthActivity a user for a given activity assuming the above

 ## A mapping of roles to activities